 Starting in Spokane, Washington, the heart of the Inland Northwest, this 6-day self-guided itinerary offers a tri-state adventure like no other.
 Eastern Washington, Northern Idaho, and Western Montana offer scenic and pristine mountain landscapes.
 You pedal alongside the Spokane River as it flows towards the mighty Columbia River, next to the shore of beautiful Lake Coeur d’Alene, and then through the historic Silver Valley of North Idaho.
-Your last day is spent on crown jewel of rails-to-trails – the historical Hiawatha Trail, biking through tunnels and across dramatic trestles that span canyons of the Bitterroot Mountains on the Idaho/Montana border.
+Your last day is spent on the crown jewel of rails-to-trails – the historical Hiawatha Trail, biking through tunnels and across dramatic trestles that span canyons of the Bitterroot Mountains on the Idaho/Montana border.
 At the end we return you to Spokane you’re your travels home.
 This trip has plenty to offer in 6 days full of nature, history and superb bike trails.

 Day 1) Spokane – Spokane River Gorge, Riverside State Park.
-Your first day of cycling takes you from downtown Spokane, through Riverside State Park and along the Spokane River Gorge.
+Your first day of cycling takes you from downtown Spokane, through Riverside State Park, and along the Spokane River Gorge.
 This out-and-back ride covers 34 miles.

 Day 2) Spokane - Coeur d'Alene, Idaho on the Centennial Trail, 37 miles.
 Enjoy the Centennial Trail, as you pedal on excellent paved trails along the Spokane River, across the Washington/Idaho border, and into the beautiful lakeside town of Coeur d'Alene.

-Day 3) Coeur d'Alene – Morning ride to Higgins Point Park, round tour 16 mile.
+Day 3) Coeur d'Alene – Morning ride to Higgins Point Park, round tour 16 miles.
 This section of the Centennial Trail takes you along the shore of Lake Coeur d'Alene.
 In the afternoon enjoy an optional kayak tour on Lake Coeur d'Alene, or enjoy the town on your own.

 Day 4) Transfer to Plummer, Idaho and ride to Harrison, 16 miles.
 ROW Adventure Center provides a transfer to Plummer, Idaho, the westernmost access point to the Trail of The Coeur d'Alenes.
 Tonight you stay in the lakeside hamlet of Harrison, ID.
-(Today, you are responsible for transporting overnight necessities in the panniers we provide you with , as we don't transfer luggage to Harrison.
-We can add luggage transport for this leg by request, at an extra cost.)

 Day 5) Harrison to Kellogg 36 miles.
 Today is another great day on the Trail of The Coeur d'Alenes.
 Your ride takes through wetlands and along the Coeur d'Alene River, before entering the Silver Valley, rich in mining history.
 (Note: If you'd rather ride more, go all the way to Wallace for a total of 49 miles.)